 Lt Col William Paterson

 1804 Arriving on HMS Buffalo in November 1804, they settled on the eastern shore and named it Georgetown.
-Lack of water and good ground however, plus the wind drove the group across to the western shore of Port Dalrymple.
+However, the lack of water and good ground plus the strong gusty wind drove the group across to the western shore of Port Dalrymple.
 Here they had found good water and the soil looked more suitable for cultivation.

 1805 Winter proved to be less than amenable to the settlers.
 In late 1805, after the settlement was flooded and most of their cattle had died, they moved up the river to the confluence of the North and South Esk Rivers and established Patersonia.
 Lt Col Paterson however shortly after in...

-1806 ... renamed it Launceston, the birthplace of Governor King in Cornwall, England.
+1806 ... renamed it Laun-cest-on, the birthplace of Governor King.
+Launceston is in Cornwall, England, where the name is pronounced Launce-ton.
 Here there was water, good pastures and the forests were not so dense.

 1811 Governor Lachlan Macquarie visited from Sydney Town, and disapproving of the 42-mile boat trip from Georgetown to Launceston, so ordered that the HQ of the Administration be moved back to Georgetown.
 It did not actually happen until 1819.

-1847 Dr William Russ Pugh carried out the first medical operation using an anaesthetic in Australia at St Johns Hospital (now Morton House) which adjacent to Prince's Square.
+1847 Dr William Russ Pugh carried out the first medical operation using an anaesthetic in Australia at St Johns Hospital (now Morton House) which is on the west side of St John's Square (re-named Prince's Square).